cncf/glossary/definitions/horizontal_scaling.md

 ### What it is

-In [cloud computing](https://github.com/cncf/glossary/blob/main/definitions/cloud_computing.md), horizontal scaling is a technique where a system's capacity is increased by adding more [nodes](https://github.com/cncf/glossary/blob/main/definitions/nodes.md) versus adding more compute resources to individual nodes (the latter being known as vertical scaling).
+Horizontal scaling is a technique where a system's capacity is increased by adding more [nodes](https://github.com/cncf/glossary/blob/main/definitions/nodes.md) versus adding more compute resources to individual nodes (the latter being known as vertical scaling).
 Let's say, we have a system of 4GB RAM and want to increase its capacity to 16GB RAM, scaling it horizontally means doing so by adding 4 x 4GB RAM rather than switching to a 16GB RAM system.

 This approach enhances the performance of an application by adding new instances, or [nodes](https://github.com/cncf/glossary/blob/main/definitions/nodes.md), to better distribute the workload.
 In simple words, it aims to decrease the server's load rather than expanding capacity of the individual server.